Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 Your list growth rate is an indication of how quickly you are adding new subscribers to your list.
 You can calculate your list growth rate by subtracting hard bounces and unsubscribes from your total new subscribers.
 Then, divide that number by your original number of subscribers to figure out your growth rate.

 The Bottom Line: Email list “churn” or attrition rates are normally about 25% per year.
 In other words, if you started the year with 1,000 subscribers and didn’t gain any new subscribers, you would finish the year with only 750 subscribers.
-You should offset attrition by actively campaigning to add new subscribers.
+You should offset attrition by actively recruiting new subscribers.

 Your CTR, or click-through rate, indicates the number of people who click on a URL in your email.
 It’s a more reliable metric than the open rate if you want to measure the efficacy of your campaigns.